japiirainen/nns/README.md

 1. [dumb_gates.py](././dumb_gates.py) is a single layer net for AND and OR gates.
 Uses finite differences instead of derivates/gradients. (~100 LOC)

+## Ideas for future implementations

+- [ ] XOR gate.
+A single layer net no longer cuts it.
+Deep Learning here we come :-D